Our Top Picks

 • Lightly sand between coats with fine-grit sandpaper (around 400 grit) for the best adhesion.
 Wipe away dust with a tack cloth.

-• Allow at least 2 hours of dry time between coats—more for oil-based.
-Check if the sealant is tacky before adding another coat—if it’s still tacky, wait longer.
+• Allow at least two hours of dry time between coats—more for oil-based sealants.
+Check if the sealant is tacky before adding another coat; if it’s still tacky, wait longer.

 • Apply at least two topcoats of sealant for the best protection.
-Three coats is even better.
+Three is even better.

-• Seal all table surfaces, including edges, legs, and underside.
+• Seal all table surfaces, including edges, legs, and the underside.

 • Ventilate and avoid inhaling fumes.
 Some sealants have strong smells until fully dry.